Skip to content

 Key Differences

-The following table sets out some of the key differences between a short-term and a long-term commercial lease in the UK.
+The following table summarises the main differences between short-term and long-term commercial leases in the UK:

 Key Takeaways

-When you sign a commercial lease agreement for your commercial property, you will negotiate with your landlord the lease term.
+When you sign a commercial lease agreement for your commercial property, you will negotiate the lease term with your landlord.
 This term is the duration the lease lasts.
 There are key differences between short-term and long-term commercial leases, which can determine your choice of lease term.
 For example, short-term leases are common in commercial office space, and long-term leases are common for warehouse and industrial leases.
 Further, short-term and long-term leases are different in that a short-term lease may offer your business more flexibility than a long-term lease in terms of your business moving forward.

 If you need help understanding key differences between short-term and long-term commercial leases in the UK, our experienced leasing lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents for a low monthly fee.
 So call us today on 0808 196 8584 or visit our membership page.